Fynlir/IMPAC/README.md

-A two-stage pipeline for single-cell RNA sequencing (scRNA-seq) analysis that combines dropout imputation and prior-knowledge-guided cell type identification into a single run.
+A two-stage pipeline for single-cell RNA sequencing (scRNA-seq) analysis that combines dropout imputation and two parallel feature-selection branches

 ---